 Decisions based exclusively on automated processing, including profiling

 As a general rule, Spuerkeess does not use decision-making processes based solely on automated processing within the meaning of article 22 of the Regulation.
-In the event that Spuerkeess occasionally uses such a process, you will be informed in advance and will have the right to ensure that a person is involved in the decision-making.
+In the event that Spuerkeess occasionally uses such a process, you will be informed in advance and will have the right to ensure that a human is involved in the decision-making.

 Spuerkeess may use automated processing so that it can quickly offer you services and products suited to your needs.
 For example, in the case of an online loan application or an application to amend your credit card limit via S-Net, the system can only approve the application automatically (if pre-defined criteria are met), but any application that cannot be approved in such a way (automatically) will be processed manually if the applicant so wishes.